Dharma name: Japan

 In Japan, other than the standard usage of dharma names for monastics and laity, it is also tradition for the deceased to receive a dharma name (戒名, kaimyō; lit. 'precept name') written in kanji from the priest.
 This name supposedly prevents the return of the deceased if his name is called.
 The length of the name depends also on either the virtue of the person's lifespan, or more commonly, the size of the donation of the relatives to the temple, which may range from a generally common name to the most elaborate names for 1 million yen or more.
 The high prices charged by the temples are a controversial issue in Japan, especially since some temples put pressure on families to buy a more expensive name.

-In Japanese Pureland sects one receives a Homyo (Dharma name) while living and also one after death to be used in the Western Pureland.
-The name must come from words spoken by Amida Buddha so a selection must be made from approximately 5000 kanji.
-No Kaimyo (Precept name) is given.

-In the Ji-Shu Pureland Buddhist lineage of Ippen it is customary for the priest to select a Dharma name for a person consisting of a single kanji.
-But one can also randomly pick a kanji from the Amida Sutra to get a syllable.
-Then an -A or - 阿 suffix (short for Amida Butsu) is added to that single kanji to create one’s Dharma name.

-In the Soto Zen lineage a distinction is made between the homyo (Dharma name), kaimyo (Precept name), and seigo (Sacred name).
-The first two characters in the name given to a student at the Precepts ceremony is one’s dogo (formal Way name).
-The homyo consists of the final two characters given.
-One might also be given a hogo (informal intimate name).

-The Bright Dawn Center of Oneness Buddhism, which is of Japanese Buddhist lineage, uses the -yo suffix in their Dharma names, adding it to whatever syllables are chosen for the root name.
+Some Jōdo Shinshū sources draw a distinction between 戒名 (kaimyō, precept name) and 法名 (hōmyō, dharma name), preferring the latter for theological reasons.
+Other sources consider these terms to be interchangeable.
+Jodo Shinshu homyō consist of three or four Kanji, prefixed by Shaku for men and Shaku-ni for women and followed by two ideographs, one selected by the student and one by the teacher.